 ALPERN AT LARGE - It’s hoped that most of us (obviously not all of us) are aware that the downturn of the economy, and its endless languishing in the doldrums, will put a damper on our efforts to "go green".
-It’s also hoped that most of us (obviously not all of us) can adapt and keep an open-minded approach towards what it means to reasonably, sustainably and effectively "go green".

 So a few fearless questions come to mind as we face the fearsome future together: